Colleen Ballinger: Early life

-Ballinger was born and raised in Santa Barbara, California, the daughter of Tim Ballinger, a sales manager, and his wife Gwen (née Trent), a homemaker.
+Colleen Mae Ballinger was born and raised in Santa Barbara, California, the daughter of Tim Ballinger, a sales manager, and his wife Gwen (née Trent), a homemaker.
 Ballinger was homeschooled during middle school, attended San Marcos High School and graduated in 2008 from Azusa Pacific University, where she majored in vocal performance.
 She has two older brothers, Christopher and Trent, and a younger sister, Rachel.

 Career

 Acting career

 From 2007 to 2009, Ballinger performed at Disneyland in California; gave private voice, movement coaching and piano lessons to children; and performed at parties and cabaret spaces.
 In 2009, she played Kelsi Nielsen in High School Musical at Candlelight Pavilion Dinner Theatre in Claremont, California.
 Ballinger appeared on the 2010 album More With Every Line, by songwriter Tim Prottey-Jones, and the 2011 album Self Taught, Still Learning by Chris Passey.
 In New York in 2011, she played Lynda Bird Johnson in a staged reading of First Kids and created the role of Circe in the American Theatre of Actors Off-Broadway production Odyssey – The Epic Musical.

 In 2012, Ballinger was featured as nurse Royal in the web series Dr. Fubalous.
 She also gave a talk at the Boston Children's Theatre about how to use social media to promote yourself as a performer.
 In 2013, she starred in the episode "Under the Bed" in the web series The Flipside and as Amara in episode 9 of season 2 of the web series Hipsterhood.
 She plays Meg on the Volume 12 DVD of Family Guy in the live-action version of the show's introduction.
 Also in 2013, she was featured on the MTV True Life episode "I'm Famous Online".
 In 2014, she appeared in the episode "Wedding Plans!" on the web series MyMusic.